sarietta/theoputer-blog/content/posts/clock.md

 ### A More Accurate Clock Diagram

 The very astute reader may note two things about this.
-First, we've hammered on this notion that nothing happens instanesouly and yet the graph above shows an instantaneous jump from the min to the max value.
+First, we've hammered on this notion that nothing happens instantaneously and yet the graph above shows an instantaneous jump from the min to the max value.
 Second, the lines indicating when actions are taken seem to be in the middle of the waves, but how?